-To be “conventional” or “sumo” is a question that bothers the heads of many iron addicts.
-In order to find your answer, you first need to ask yourself: What am I trying to accomplish with my deadlift efforts?
+To be “conventional” or “sumo” is a question that bothers the minds of many iron addicts.
+To find your answer, you first need to determine the purpose of your deadlifting efforts.

 If your goal is to build a bigger back, the conventional deadlift would technically be a better choice since it’s more back dominant.
-The sumo deadlift on the other hand provides better leg drive and allows the lifter to have a straighter back.
+The sumo deadlift, on the other hand, reduces the stress on the back by allowing you to be more upright.

-Out of the two the sumo deadlift could be considered the younger brother.
-The sumo deadlift was created with one goal in mind – to allow powerlifters with poor levers to pull more weight.
-If you have really short arms, the conventional deadlift could be quite hard for you.
-When you spread your legs apart during a sumo deadlift, the distance between your arms and the barbell on the floor is shortened.
-This allows you to pull much heavier weights than what you could normally.
+One of the main reasons for the existence of the sumo deadlift is to allow lifters with inferior proportions to pull more weight.
+For example, if you have really short arms, the conventional deadlift could very difficult.
+When you spread your legs apart during a sumo deadlift, the distance between your hands and the barbell on the floor is shortened.
+This allows you to pull heavier weights.

-However, most people are not really powerlifters and don’t compete.
-This means that even if you have poor levers for the conventional deadlift, you may still benefit more from it.
+However, most people are not really powerlifters.
+This means that even if you have poor levers for the conventional deadlift, you may still benefit more from it than the sumo, provided that you can do it with proper form.
 There is no point in doing an exercise solely to get better numbers unless you compete.
-If you’re doing the deadlift to acquire a thick back, the conventional would be a better choice, provided that you can do it safely.
-The conventional has also a very good carryover to the sumo deadlift while the opposite cannot be said.
-Many good sumo deadlifters do the conventional deadlift as an assistance exercise while conventional deadlifters almost never bother with sumo pulling.

 - The conventional deadlift is the better back builder, but only if you can do it safely.
 People with short arms may have a hard time keeping a proper back position during conventional deadlifts.

 - The sumo works the legs harder than the conventional deadlift.

 - The conventional is a very good option for natural deadlifters.